-The Government of Alberta's plan to eliminate emissions from coal-fired electricity generation by 2030 has created a need for renewable electricity generation and firm capacity, such as gas-fired and hydroelectric power generation, as well as energy storage, to backstop the renewable power supply.
-Additional electricity distribution and transmission investment opportunities may result from this changing power market in addition to ongoing investment opportunities for customer growth and system replacements.
-Expansion will be focused in select global markets, including Canada, Australia, South America, Mexico and the U.S. We target markets with stable regulatory environments and rule of law, excellent long-term growth potential and strategic fit with our existing asset base.
+The regulated businesses expect to see continued investment opportunities based on customer growth and system replacements.
+Further electricity distribution and transmission investment opportunities may result from the changing power market in Alberta.
+A global trend toward renewable electricity generation and energy storage and natural gas-fired electricity generation to backstop the renewable power supply presents opportunities for growth.
+Expansion will be focused in select global markets, including Canada, Australia, and Latin America.
+Electricity targets markets with stable regulatory environments and rule of law, excellent long-term growth potential and strategic fit with our existing asset base.